moby/moby/docs/installation/ubuntulinux.md

 containers.
 Or, you can disable `dnsmasq` in NetworkManager.
 Though, disabling `dnsmasq` might make DNS resolution slower on some networks.

 The instructions below describe how to configure the Docker daemon running on Ubuntu 14.10 or below.
-Ubuntu 15.04 and above use systemd as its boot and service manager.
-Refer to [control and configure Docker with systemd](../articles/systemd.md#custom-docker-daemon-options) to configure a daemon controled by systemd.
+Ubuntu 15.04 and above use `systemd` as the boot and service manager.
+Refer to [control and configure Docker with systemd](../articles/systemd.md#custom-docker-daemon-options) to configure a daemon controlled by `systemd`.

 To specify a DNS server for use by Docker: